trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 When websites use the term security key they typically are referring to one of these:
 - Universal 2nd Factor (FIDO U2F) - Security key is used just as a 2nd factor along with your password.
-- FIDO2 - A replacement for FIDO U2F released in 2019, Security key may be used as a 2nd factor along with your password or may be used as a passwordless security key on supported websites.
+- FIDO2 - A replacement for FIDO U2F released in 2019, Security key may be used as a 2nd factor along with your password or may be used as a passwordless security key on supported applications.
 Passwordless authentication allows logging in with just a security key and a PIN code.

-The term WebAuthn is sometimes used instead of FIDO2, essentially WebAuthn is the browser Javascript standard and is part of the larger FIDO2 project.
+The term WebAuthn is sometimes used instead of FIDO2, essentially WebAuthn is the web browser standard and is part of the larger FIDO2 project.

 OnlyKey works just like any other FIDO2 or FIDO U2F token.
 The first step to use a security key is to register the key and then once registered you can login to that site with the key.